Boosting Your Compassion Fatigue Resilience

 Understanding Compassion Fatigue

-Compassion fatigue is a state of emotional, mental, and physical exhaustion caused by the constant demands of caring for others.
+Compassion fatigue-fatigue) is a state of emotional, mental, and physical exhaustion caused by the constant demands of caring for others.
 It’s often seen in caregivers, healthcare professionals, and those in helping professions.
 When you give so much of yourself, it’s easy to feel drained and overwhelmed.

 Signs of Compassion Fatigue